ergostechnology/Powershell_Lab/docs/lessons/09-AI-as-a-Tool.md

 We've all asked ChatGPT to come up with a limerick or on the fly at least once or twice... right?
 Just me?
 Whatever.
 Well, it turns out that AI can be leveraged and utilized for more than just little whimsical quips and asides.

 AI, while an incredibly powerful tool is not without its faults.
 "Computers don't blunder" doesn't really work when we're talking artificial intelligence due to the very nature of the intelligence being, well, artificial.
 AI only knows about what it is trained to know until the model ingests new information and that's not something we're going to be diving into here.
 ## Privacy

 This is probably the most serious section, so let's get it out of the way.
-We absolutely never, and The Rock means NEVVVVVVER, want to submit personally identifiable information that could be traced back to the company.
+We absolutely [NEVER, and The Rock means NEVVVVVVER](https://looptube.io/?videoId=9F2iVzVGm1w&start=0.4062499999999999&end=5.59191176470588&rate=1), want to submit personally identifiable information that could be traced back to the company.
 Plain and simple, there's no room for grey (gray) areas here.
 I will typically substitute "ERGOS" with "ACME" in code that I work with; find/replace is your best friend here.

 Now that we have that out of the way and we can all agree to not leak our deepest, darkest secrets to the machines, we can move on.
 ## The "Main" Models

 1. OpenAI ChatGPT: https://chat.openai.com